1a7r0ch3/parallel-cut-pursuit/README.md

 Cut-pursuit algorithms come in two main flavors, namely “directionally differentiable” and “noncontinuous”.

-* In the **directionally differentiable** case, the base space _Ω_ is typically a vector space, and it is required that _f_ is differentiable, or at least that its nondifferentiable part is _separable along the graph_ and admits (potentially infinite) _directional derivatives_.
+* In the **directionally differentiable** case, the base set _Ω_ is typically a vector space, and it is required that _f_ is differentiable, or at least that its nondifferentiable part is _separable along the graph_ and admits (potentially infinite) _directional derivatives_.
 This comprises notably many convex problems, where
 _ψ_(_x_<sub>_u_</sub>, _x_<sub>_v_</sub>) = ║<i>x</i><sub>_u_</sub> − _x_<sub>_v_</sub>║, that is to say involving a _**graph total variation**_.
 The refinement of the partition is based on the search for a steep directional derivative, and the reduced problem is solved using convex or continuous optimization; optimality guarantees can be provided.

 * In the **noncontinuous** case, the dissimilarity penalization typically uses _ψ_(_x_<sub>_u_</sub>, _x_<sub>_v_</sub>) = 0 if _x_<sub>_u_</sub> =_x_<sub>_v_</sub>, 1 otherwise, resulting in a measure of the _**contour length**_ of the constant connected components.
 The functional _f_ is typically required to be separable along the graph, and to have computational properties favorable enough for solving reduced problems.
 The refinement of the partition relies on greedy heuristics.